obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 > > [!INFO]- Move your vault out of iCloud Drive on macOS
 > > - Open the [[Vault Switcher]], right-click on the vault or tap the three dots, and select "Move vault."
 >   >
-> > If that doesn't work (e.g., if you are trying to move your vault across different drives):
+> > If you want to move your vault across different drives:
 > > 1.
 Quit the Obsidian app.
 > > 2.
 Navigate to iCloud Drive → Obsidian in Finder
 > > 3.
 Drag the vault folder to another non-cloud-sync'd location on your file system.